rpires71/milestone1/README.md

   <tr>
     <td colspan="2"><strong>Steps:</strong><br>
 1. Open the Home page using Chrome and record the time taken for full page load using developer tools or Lighthouse.<br>
-2. Repeat the process for the Project page.<br>
+2. Repeat the process for all remaining pages.<br>
 3. Perform the same tests using a mobile simulation or physical mobile device.<br>
 4. Use Google PageSpeed Insights or GTmetrix to generate a performance report for each page.<br>
 5. Review suggestions for improving load time and document any performance issues.<br>